asyncapi/website/pages/blog/websocket-part2.md

 ## Writing a single AsyncAPI document

 Because of all these different challenges, I took the **docs-only** road described in section [Choosing the right road to Rome](#choosing-the-right-road-to-rome).
-No worries though, I give tips for the other road.
+No worries though, I give tips for the **automation** road too.

 ### Basic information about the API

 First, provide some basic information that every good AsyncAPI file should have:
-- What AsyncAPI version you use?
+- What AsyncAPI version do you use?
 - What is the name of your API?
 - What version of the API you describe?
 - Do not underestimate the description.
 Optional != not needed.
 AsyncAPI supports markdown in descriptions.
 Provide long generic documentation for your API.
-Benefit from markdown features to structure it, so it is easier to read?
+Benefit from markdown features to structure it, so it is easier to read

 > In case you think using just one property to add overarching documentation for your API is very limiting, I agree with you :smiley: Join discussion [here](https://github.com/asyncapi/extensions-catalog/issues/11).
 I believe spec should have better support for docs, and we should first explore it with specification extensions.
-To be honest, I always thought documentation deserves its specification, but I don't want to bother you with my wicked visions.
+To be honest, I always thought documentation deserves its specification, but I don't want to bother you with my wicked visions now.

 ```yaml